-Any of our agents can provide you with a comparative market analysis (CMA) at no cost to help you understand, in detail, what your home may be worth and why.
+Any of our agents can provide you with a comparative market analysis (CMA) to help you understand, in detail, what your home may be worth and why.
 With this information you can work with your agent to discuss a number that is both comfortable and realistic.

 Keep in mind that a CMA is not an official appraisal of the property.
 An appraisal is conducted by a licensed appraiser and is required by a lender to ensure the property is valued for at least the amount of the loan (unless the buyer is paying cash).

 How much work needs to be done to my home before putting it on the market?

 Often there is far less to do than you think!
 Before you spend money on upgrades that may not add value to the sale price of your home, just talk to your agent.
 We’re here to help you understand when it makes sense to spend time and money, and when it doesn’t.

 How long will it take to sell my home?